LedjanAhmati/harmonic/INTEGRATION_EXAMPLE.md

-/**
+# Example

- * Example: How to integrate ClearMemoryButton into your header
+How to integrate ClearMemoryButton into your header?

- *
- * Place this in your main chat/conversation page header */
+ Place this in your main chat/conversation page header */

 // In your page.tsx or layout.tsx header section: